Zapier Integration for Templates

 - Delay: Choose your delay (10 minutes like the default, or longer if you usually get really wordy comments)

-- GET: Hit the Delighted Listing survey responses API endpoint and narrow it down to the correct response using Person ID and the Updated At date in step 1.
+GET: Hit the Delighted Listing survey responses API endpoint and narrow it down to the correct response using Person ID and the Updated At date in step 1.
+For API calls, the username and password are both your API key, in the format

 From here, you can continue on with the rest of your zap!